 AS A SERVICE PROVIDER, WE ENDORSE THE EMBRACING EQUALITY CHARTER AND PLEDGE TO:

-- Establish and maintain relationships with LGBTIQ+ communities and services.
+- Establish and maintain relationships with LGBTIQA+communities and services.

-- Ensure all staff receive LGBTIQ+ inclusive practice training.
+- Ensure all staff receives LGBTIQA+ inclusive practice training.

 - Protect LGBTIQ+ staff and service users from discrimination, including by promoting a culture of respect and inclusion,